LuisXalcedo/GLPI/apirest.md

 ### ERROR_GLPI_DELETE

-We cannot delete the object to GLPI.
-This error is not relative to API but to GLPI core.
+We cannot delete the object to GLPi.
+This error is not relative to API but to GLPi core.
-Check the GLPI logs files (in files/_logs directory).
+Check the GLPi logs files (in files/_logs directory).

 ### ERROR_GLPI_PARTIAL_DELETE